 Your hot tub filter has a big job, arguably the most important job in the whole tub: It collects all the yucky debris and other “stuff” that gets into your water.
 As it turns out, that yucky debris and other “stuff”, coupled with warm water conditions is an ideal breeding ground for bacteria.

-I recommend rinsing the filter once a week (using a Filter Flosser makes this job fast & easy), deep cleaning the filter at every water change, and replacing it yearly.
+I recommend rinsing the filter once a week (using a Jet Stream Filter Cleaning Tool makes this job fast & easy), deep cleaning the filter at every water change, and replacing it yearly.

 For more on filter care and its importance, have a look at our Fundamentals of Filters – A Quick Guide to Hot Tub Filter Maintenance.